Tappu Chesi Pappu Koodu: Plot

 Ramesh introduces Sivaji as Bujji to the old couple in order to take cover from the police.
 The old couple has the ability to remember the voice and touch of any person they meet.
 As things turn out, they register Ramesh's body and Sivaji's voice as Bujji.
 While this is going on, they happen to tell that Bujji has a girlfriend in the US.
 Much to their astonishment, Radhika Rani arrives at their house and introduces herself as Bujji's girlfriend.
 She acts as an impediment to the plans of Ramesh and Sivaji.
-When Radhika Rani realizes that Ramesh and Sivaji are not actually cheating the old couple for money, she reveals to them that Bujji has died in an accident back in the states and she had come to Mumbai to deliver the news of Bujji's death to Raja gaaru.
+When Radhika Rani realizes that Ramesh and Sivaji are not actually cheating the old couple for money, she reveals to them that Bujji has died in an accident back in the states and she had come to Mumbai to deliver the news of Bujji's death to Raju.
 As the couple seemed happy and cheerful while seeing Bujji in Ramesh and Sivaji, she decided not to tell the truth and tag along.

 Ramesh, however, gets desperate for money.
 He steals a valuable idol from the old couple's house and decides to sell it.
 Sivaji confronts Ramesh about the same but he leaves angrily.
-When a guilty Sivaji confesses the same to Raju gaaru, he requests them to continue the drama as his wife would not digest that her grandson has died.
-Raju gaaru's wife arrives calling for Bujji and Ramesh arrives just in time after feeling remorse over his actions.
-Feeling elated, Raju gaaru hugs Ramesh and Sivaji affectionately.
+When a guilty Sivaji confesses the same to Raju, he requests them to continue the drama as his wife would not digest that her grandson has died.
+Raju's wife arrives calling for Bujji and Ramesh arrives just in time after feeling remorse over his actions.
+Feeling elated, Raju hugs Ramesh and Sivaji affectionately.